 - Frying murukku

-1. Making Urad Dal Flour
+Make Urad Dal Flour

-More Prep
+More Preparation

-7. Also spread some oil on the part of the murukku maker vessel where the dough will be placed.
-Secure and tighten the oiled disc to the main vessel of the muruku maker as in the photo below.
+7. Also, spread some oil on the part of the murukku maker vessel where the dough will be placed.

-8. In a fine sieve, take 1 cup rice flour (150 grams).
+8. In a fine sieve, take 1 cup (150 grams) rice flour.

 11. Sift the dry ingredients twice.

-12. Then add 1 teaspoon white sesame seeds, ½ teaspoon carom seeds (ajwain or omam) and 2 tablespoons ghee (40 grams).
+12. Then, add 1 teaspoon white sesame seeds, ½ teaspoon carom seeds (ajwain) and 2 tablespoons (40 grams) ghee.

-Note that instead of carom seeds you can also use cumin seeds.
+Note: Instead of carom seeds you can also use cumin seeds.

-15. Now add water in parts and begin to mix and knead.
+15. Now, add water in parts and begin to mix and knead.

 16. Keep on adding water in parts and knead very well.

-17. You will need about 10 to 11 tablespoons of water.
+17. You will need about 10 to 11 tablespoons water.
 The amount of water needed will depend on the quality of rice flour.

-Check the taste of dough and add more salt if required.
+Check the taste of dough and add more salt, if required.

-Murukku has to be made as soon as you knead the dough, so keep everything ready before you shape and fry them.
-Also do not let the dough rest for any amount of time.
+Murukku has to be made as soon as you knead the dough.
+So, keep everything ready before you shape and fry them.
+Also, do not let the dough rest for any amount of time.

 Keep the oil on a low or medium-low heat, so that it does not become too hot.
 Use any high-smoke point neutral flavored oil.

-TIP 2 – If you are not getting proper shape, this mean that the dough is too moist.
+Tip 2 – If you are not getting proper shape, this mean that the dough is too moist.
 Add some rice flour and knead again.

-24. Then gently turn over the spatula.
+24. Then, gently turn over the spatula.
 The butter paper will be facing you.

 25. Lift the butter paper gently.

-26. The murukku will be neatly placed on the wooden spatula.
+26. The Murukku will be neatly placed on the wooden spatula.

 31. Fry the second side.